 This term can be misleading, as it is not necessarily one specific type of massage.
-The Director of Education at the CRSMT and massage therapist, Beverley Giroud comments, “’Deep Tissue’ Massage is generally a term used to refer to a variety of techniques that are meant to provide relief for specific orthopedic conditions.
+Massage therapy educator, Beverley Giroud comments, “’Deep Tissue’ Massage is generally a term used to refer to a variety of techniques that are meant to provide relief for specific orthopedic conditions.
 The term “deep” can be misleading as not all of the techniques used need to be done with lots of pressure or inflict any level of discomfort (on either the client or the therapist.)
 Techniques often included under the “deep tissue” umbrella are neuromuscular massage, trigger point therapy, myofascial release, muscle energy techniques, cupping, and a variety of manual therapies from non-Western health care.
 Other terms used to characterize “deep tissue” massage are clinical massage, medical massage, and orthopedic massage.”

 Beverley goes on to say, “Regardless of the terms used, a “deep tissue” massage will typically focus on reducing specific areas of tension, improve limited range of motion, pain reduction, and treatment of orthopedic injuries.
 Important aspects of this type of treatment are:

 - Evaluation and assessment are needed in order to identify contraindications and qualify the client for safe treatment.
 Ethical therapists will recognize conditions that are beyond their scope or that will respond better to other therapies and will refer clients to the appropriate health care professional.